ThobiasKH/Math/Miscellaneous/DAT110-Theory-Questions/README.md

 **Q: 2.
 The publish-subscribe messaging middleware was implemented on top of a messaging layer.
 What was the service provided by this messaging layer?**

+1.List the main components that were implemented in the Broker and explain briefly their purpose.
 <details>
 <summary>Answer</summary>